vernisaz/simhttp/issues.md

 Unfotunately interruptable isn't supported for *TcpListener* by Rust.
 There is some recomendation to obtain OS level of **TcpListener** using *as_raw_fd()* on Unix and *as_raw_socket()* pointers and then call *shutdown()* and *WSAshutdown()* correspondingly.
 2. There is no clear mechanism of closing websocket.
-However it could be non critical problem.
+However it could be a not critical problem.